Back to Blog

 • Any other business revenue

 Critical: Include ALL income, even if you didn't receive a 1099.
-Clients aren't required to issue 1099s for payments under $600, but that income is still taxable.
+Clients aren't required to issue 1099s for payments under $600 (for 2025 payments), but that income is still taxable.
 The IRS receives copies of your 1099s—don't underreport.

 Line 2: Returns and Allowances